Nonlocal Advantage of Quantum Coherence in Top Quarks

-Despite these developments, a systematic study of NAQC in top-antitop quark pair production is still lacking.
+Despite these developments, a systematic study of top-antitop quark pair production is still lacking.
+In \cite{Afik:2022dgh}, the authors briefly discussed the existence of NAQC in the integrated $t\bar{t}$ system.
 In this work, we fill this gap by analyzing NAQC in leading-order $t\bar{t}$ pair production processes, viz., $q\bar{q}\to t\bar{t}$ and $gg \to t\bar{t}$.
 Our study extends the application of quantum information concepts to the relativistic and high-energy domain, offering a novel perspective on the nonclassical features emerging from quantum field interactions.
 We compute fully differential and angular averaged measures using both the $l_{1}$-norm and the relative entropy of coherence, and identify regions in the kinematic phase space where NAQC is present.
 Furthermore, we construct a simplified hadronic scenario by combining partonic channels with constant mixing fractions, serving as a toy model for hadron-level $t\bar{t}$ production at hadron colliders.
 Our findings establish NAQC as a meaningful and robust signature of quantum correlations in top-quark systems and demonstrate its potential as a complementary probe in the broader context of quantum information applied to collider physics studies.

 The organisation of our paper is as follows: In Section \ref{for-tmu}, we review the formalism for modeling $t\bar{t}$ quark pair as a two-qubit system and describe the framework for investigating the NAQC in this context.
 Section \ref{secth} presents our main results.
-We start with an analysis of NAQC at the parton level using fully differential final states, followed by the study at hadron level under a simplified toy model.
+We start with an analysis of NAQC at the parton level using fully differential final states, followed by the study at the hadron level under a simplified toy model.
 Additionally, we investigate the behavior in the angular-averaged final states.
 Finally, Section \ref{secfo} provides a summary of our findings and outlines potential directions for future research.